zacharyr0th/aptos-stables/README.md

 # Aptos Stablecoin Supply API

-A simple API service that provides real-time information about stablecoin supplies on the Aptos blockchain.
+A simple API service and frontend that provides real-time information about stablecoin supplies on the Aptos blockchain.

 ## Overview